 The acrid smell of burnt plastic can be one of the most unpleasant odors to experience, and it often occurs when paint from the stove or piping is curing due to an overheated surface.

-Unfortunately, the scent of burning plastic is a sure sign that something has gone wrong while completing a project, as it typically indicates that the paint has hardened too quickly and has begun to become charred.
+Unfortunately, the scent of burning plastic in stove is a sure sign that something has gone wrong while completing a project, as it typically indicates that the paint has hardened too quickly and has begun to become charred.

 Stove or piping curing smell will go away with regular use once all the paint inside the stove burns completely.